Mississippi capital: Water everywhere, not a drop to drink

 White House press secretary Karine Jean-Pierre told reporters Tuesday that the federal government is prepared to help Mississippi respond to the water crisis.

-“We stand ready and we are eager to assist further as soon as we receive an official request from the state,” she told reporters aboard Air Force One.
-She said the state has not asked FEMA for help with trucking in drinking water, and declined to say why.
+She said the state had not asked FEMA for help with trucking in drinking water, and declined to say why.
 Jean-Pierre said White House officials have been in contact with local officials and the state Health Department.

-Reeves said the Mississippi Emergency Management Agency will start distributing both drinking water and non-potable water, and he activated the National Guard to help.
+President Joe Biden has approved an emergency declaration request for the state of Mississippi, directing his team to surge federal assistance to the region, Jean-Pierre tweeted late Tuesday.

+“We are committed to helping the people of Jackson and the state of Mississippi during this urgent time of need,” she said.

 The problems at the water treatment plant came after the city appeared to largely avoid widespread flooding from a Pearl River swollen by days of heavy rain.
 One home was flooded Monday but the mayor said the water did not rise as high as expected.
 Earlier projections showed about 100 to 150 buildings in the Jackson area faced possible flooding.